tom-010/wiki2graph/README.md

 - Depends on german.
 For example, the workd `kategorie` is searched for, not `category`.
 This has to be configurable to support other languages.
 - The first section is called `Introduction`.
 This is english, thus not consitent.
 Also, It should be the name of the article.
 - There are common sections at the bottom, which you may want to filter out, like weblinks, etc. To be able to filter them out, they need a property in the graph which classifiy them.

+## Final Graph / Numbers

+- 23 Million Nodes
+   -  3.246.703 Articles (Meta-Articles like Files, etc). dewiki has around 2.8m "real" articles
+   -    124.552 Authors (Only the author last edited an article is stored!)
+   -    412.446 Categories
+   - 19.259.613 Sections (An article consits of many sections)
+- 224 Million Relationships
+   -   3.246.703 :AUTHORED
+   -  11.035.693 :IS_IN_CATEGORY Article is in Category
+   - 190.769.782 :LINKS_TO Either Article links to Article, Article links to Section, Section links to Article, Section links to Section
+   -  19.259.613 :PART_OF Section is part of Article
+- I have importet this on a machine with:
+   - 15.3 GB available RAM
+   - CPU (`lscpu`):
+      - 13th Gen Intel(R) Core(TM) i5-13500H
+      - Threads per core 2, Cores per socket 12, sockets 1
+      - CPU family 6, model 186 (whatever this means)
+      - MaxMHz: 4700,000
+   - Import takes around 9-10 hours (7 hours CSV import, 2h preprocessing (estimated from memory))
+- Neo4j takes 1.1GB of RAM while running this graph
+- Neo4j Docker Volume Size on Disk: 18GB

 ## Recipes